Configuring Duo MultiFactor Authentication with DataCove

 The steps below will cover the integration of your organization’s pre-existing IdP solution with DataCove, affording it a much stronger security barrier in the future.

 Note: Using MFA with DataCove requires a valid Certificate-Authority (CA) Signed SSL Certificate to be installed on the system for proper key exchange with the IdP provider.
-If an SSL Certificate has not yet been uploaded, please follow the steps in the following guide before continuing: https://datacove.net/knowledge-base/uploading-an-ssl-certificate-to-datacove
+If an SSL Certificate has not yet been uploaded, please follow the steps in this article before continuing.

 Obtaining the DataCove SAML MetaData